TheDukeZip/scaling-indicator/README.md

 Click the AppIndicator to change scaling setting, use "Custom..." to input one not shown on the list.

 I recommend setting hotkeys in GNOME for your most used settings.
-For example, I use Control+Alt+1 : 1.0
+For example, I use

+Control+Alt+1 : 1.0

 Control+alt+2 : 1.2

 Control+Alt+8 : 0.8

-When changing scaling by hotkey, or with GNOME's tweak tool, the AppIndicator should update within 2 seconds to show current setting.
+When changing scaling by hotkey, or with GNOME's tweak tool, the AppIndicator should update within 2 seconds to show the current setting.

 To modify the options shown in the dropdown, edit /usr/bin/scaling-indicator.py (as root) and edit the OPTIONS array near the top of the code.
 Log out and log in, or restart the process manually.